SugamSagar-DS458/TheDeveloperArena-Internship-Projects/Week7-Introduction_to_Statistics_for_Data_Science/README.md

 - **Chi-Square Test** assessed whether product type and region are independent.
 - **Regression Model** quantified how `Quantity` and `Price` jointly predict `Total_Sales`, with residual plots used to validate model assumptions (linearity, homoscedasticity).

-*(Exact statistics and conclusions are generated at runtime and printed in the notebook output.)*

 ---